GeeWee/geewee.github.io/_posts/2021-05-27-dont-implement-equals.md

 ---
-title: Don't implement equals because of tests
+title: Object Equality and Testing
 permalink: '/dont-implement-object-equals'
 draft: True
 short: You should rarely implement Object.Equals.
 And you should definitely never do it for testing purposes.
 Here's why.